 Section » Uncategorized

 More than 3 million Americans stutter, yet its etiology is largely unknown and treatment options remain limited.
 Stuttering affects the capacity of speech communication: something that most take for granted.
 Speech allows us to fluently share thoughts and emotions with others.
-Those with moderate to severe stuttering can experience major disadvantages
+Those with moderate to

 Did you know that May is Postpartum Depression Awareness Month in the state of Michigan?
 May, 2014 has been proclaimed Postpartum Depression Awareness Month by Michigan Governor Rick Snyder.
 For many women and their families, pregnancy and the birth of a child are times of joy and celebration.
 However,